A route for working RNs to earn a bachelor of nursing science degree, and all the professional and financial benefits it

 (must be completed within the past five years with a grade of a B or higher)

 General education requirements

 Students are required to satisfactorily complete 49 credits in the following general education courses prior to enrollment:

 Forty-one credits is awarded to RN to BSN students for prior nursing courses and experience, including the required lifespan, pharmacology, and assessment credits.
-These 41 credit hours will be awarded after the completion of all required courses and successful evaluation of a portfolio of validating assignments developed during the program of study.
+These 41 credit hours will be awarded after the successful completion of all required courses in the RN to BSN program.

 Transfer of credit

 On presentation of a school transcript, students accepted for transfer to the School of Nursing will be granted transfer credit for academic course work taken at an accredited institution if the grade earned was a C or higher, and if the courses correspond to ones offered at the University.
 Questions regarding acceptability of specific courses for transfer should be referred to the School's Office of Admissions and Student Services.
 Prospective applicants are encouraged to meet with the School of Nursing admissions counselor to discuss how their prior credits would apply to the University’s general education requirements.
 View the UVA Transfer Credit Analyzer.